ForkPrince/Sorting-algorithm/README.md

 # Sorting algorithms
-A collection of really bad sorting algorithm
+A collection of really bad sorting algorithms (and quicksort)